Aston Francis: Professional career

 Francis joined Mega Tbilisi in Georgia on December 23, 2020.
 He scored 23 points in a 96–86 defeat of Kavkasia, as Mega secured a sweep for the Georgian A-Liga Championship in his first season.
 Francis was named to the League 1st Team, and won honors for Player of the Year and Finals MVP.

-On December 25th, 2021, Francis joined the Wisconsin Herd, the NBA G League affiliate for 2021 NBA reigning champions Milwaukee Bucks.
+On December 25, 2021, Francis joined the Wisconsin Herd, the NBA G League affiliate for 2021 NBA reigning champions Milwaukee Bucks.
 Francis was then later waived on January 19, 2022.

 On January 25, Francis was acquired by the Lakeland Magic, making his debut that evening for the team.
 He was then later waived on January 29, 2022.

+Coaching career

+In April 2023, Francis was appointed to the position of Head Basketball Coach at his high school alma mater, All Saints Episcopal School in Tyler, Texas.
+He was appointed to replace his father, Eddie Francis, who left All Saints to coach at rival high school Grace Community School, also in Tyler, TX.

+In popular culture

+Francis was the subject of a 2019 rap song by a SoundCloud rapper titled “Astro Francis.”
+The song references numerous real and fictional aspects of Francis’ life and basketball career at Wheaton College.